openstack/tempest/HACKING.rst

 -----------------------
 Tempest by default runs its tests in parallel this creates the possibility for interesting interactions between tests which can cause unexpected failures.
-Tenant isolation provides protection from most of the potential race conditions between tests outside the same class.
+Dynamic credentials provides protection from most of the potential race conditions between tests outside the same class.
 But there are still a few of things to watch out for to try to avoid issues when running your tests in parallel.

 - Resources outside of a tenant scope still have the potential to conflict.
 This is a larger concern for the admin tests since most resources and actions that